masoudkarimi/Todo/README.md

 # Todo

 The Todo project is a sample Android application designed to demonstrate how to create a multi-module application that is modularized by **layer and feature**.
-The application is built using Kotlin, Coroutines, Flow, Hilt, Jetpack Compose, and Room for database.
+The application is built using Kotlin, Coroutines, Flow, Hilt, Jetpack Compose, and Room for Database.

 The purpose of the project is to provide an example of how to create a modularized Android application that can be easily maintained and scaled.
 Each feature and layer is encapsulated in a separate module, making it easy to add or remove functionality without affecting other parts of the application.